 The University of Wisconsin-Stevens Point (UWSP) School of Health Sciences and Wellness offers the Master of Science (M.S.) degree with specialization in speech-language pathology.
-The master’s degree program at UW-Stevens Point in speech and language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
+The Master of Science (M.S.) education program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 General Information for all applicants

 |GRE Verbal Percentile Average

 UW-Stevens Point has a 100 percent pass rate for the PRAXIS exam in speech-language pathology and 100 percent of our graduates are employed within a few months of graduation.
 Our alumni are currently located from coast to coast in a variety of work settings including universities, hospitals, public schools, birth-to-three, skilled nursing facilities and private clinics.